Lets’s set words straight.

 During my treks from village to village in the Baliem Valley I often heard drums in the distance.
 You can just imagine the sensation.
 But what I didn’t know is that these sounds alerted the next village of my imminent arrival.
 So I didn’t pay much attention to the fact that the trail was always lined at the last-minute with numerous artifacts that I could potentially purchase.

-One lady sold “bilum” bags.
+One lady sold “no ken” bags.
 These unique items were woven with a net-like structure.
 They were meant to be draped over the head and slung over the back into which they could place loads of taro root or maybe even babies if they were so encumbered.
 But the “handle” section of these bags were all matted and crunched up as if they had already been used in the field.
 Thus they didn’t make for a very attractive gift for my mother back in LA.
 Then I came across several penis gourds that I could purchase as souvenirs.
 But upon handling one of them I noticed it was warm to the touch.
 I quickly discerned that perhaps a tribal warrior might be concealing his modesty behind a nearby bush while he offered his prize piece of clothing for sale along the path.

 To the locals’ great disappointment, I didn’t buy anything.